RenderKit/embree/README.md

 The `RTC_INTERPOLATE` algorithm flag of a scene has to be enabled to perform interpolations.

-It is explicitely allowed to call this function on disabled geometries.
+It is explicitly allowed to call this function on disabled geometries.
 This makes it possible to use a separate subdivision mesh with different vertex creases, edge creases, and boundary handling for interpolation of texture coordinates if that is necessary.